Hello, anybody there?

 If you’re looking for something for residential use, a standard doorbell chime system will give you a range of about 150 feet.
 In most properties, that will be enough to allow you to place the receiver wherever you need it the most.

 You also need to consider the line of sight to the receiver.
 If there is interference, such as thick concrete walls, transmitters with a shorter range will struggle.
-For these situations, choose a transmitter with a longer range that is able to penetrate these kinds of obstructions.
+For these situations, choose a transmitter with a longer range that can penetrate these kinds of obstructions.

 How Do You Install a Doorbell Chime?